 His father, the Reverend W. Woodman Treleaven, was a Wesleyan Minister.
 He is listed in the index of Methodist Ministers as being born in 1880, died 1918.
 He was it appears, briefly, a minister in Keswick (PDF link), which notes that “the Rev. W. Woodman Treleaven had been invited to the circuit as Superintendent in 1918, but he died shortly before he could take up the appointment, and Conference designated his son-the Rev. Woodman Treleaven.
 M.A. to fill the vacancy for one year; Mr. Treleaven, despite his short stay was not forgotten in the circuit, and he returned as Superintendent in 1936.”

 We don’t know when he joined the Regiment, or whether it was as a volunteer or conscript.
 The London Gazette (PDF link) notes that he was promoted from cadet to Second Lieutenant on 5th August 1916.

 The Battle of the Somme had ended by the time of his death.
 Like many other victims of the war, was singularly unlucky: there isn’t a battle listed for the day Noel died at Souastre, which is on the Doullens-Arras Road.
-It would appear that Noel was singularly unlucky: The West Yorkshire Regiment in the War 1914-1918 Volume 1 lists just 14 casualties of the 5th Battalion during the war and he’s the only one to have died that day – of the casualties, many were “Second Lieutenants”.
+The West Yorkshire Regiment in the War 1914-1918 Volume 1 lists just 14 casualties of the 5th Battalion during the war and he’s the only one to have died that day – of the casualties, many were “Second Lieutenants”.